-Scott Bukstein has been a faculty member within the College of Business Administration at UCF since January 2010.
-He is responsible for directing the Undergraduate Sport Business Management Program at UCF and is the Associate Director of the DeVos Graduate Sport Business Management Program.
+Scott Bukstein has been a faculty member within the UCF College of Business since January 2010.
+He is Senior Instructor with the Sport Business Management Program.

-As Associate Director of the DeVos Graduate Sport Business Management Program, Prof. Bukstein helps lead one of the most prestigious graduate sport business management programs in the world.
-He also leads the operations of an undergraduate academic program of about 400 students.
-In this role, he develops and manages business relationships with sport and entertainment organizations to establish volunteer, internship and job opportunities for students in the program.
-Bukstein also is the faculty advisor for the Sport Business Club at UCF.
+Bukstein oversees the daily administrative operations of the sports business minor and manages business relationships with sport and entertainment organizations to establish volunteer, internship and job opportunities for students in the program.
+Bukstein also serves as the faculty academic advisor for all undergraduate sports business management students as well as the Sport Business Club at UCF.

-He teaches the following undergraduate courses: Introduction to Sport Business Management (SPB 3003), Business Law in Sport and Entertainment (GEB 4824), Event and Facility Management in Sport (SPB 4304), Business Analytics in Sport (SPB 3930H), and Diversity and Social Issues in Sport (SPB 3603).
+Bukstein teaches (or has previously taught) the following undergraduate courses: Introduction to Sport Business Management, Business Law in Sport and Entertainment, Event and Facility Management in Sport, Business Analytics in Sport, and Diversity and Social Issues in Sport.

-Bukstein teaches the following graduate courses: Sport Law (SPB 6406), U.S. Sport Industries: Challenges and Opportunities (SPB 6608), Event and Facility Management in Sport (SPM 6108), Professional Selling in Sport (SPB 6715C), and Sport Analytics (SPB 6706).
+Bukstein teaches (or has previously taught) the following graduate courses: Sport Law, U.S. Sport Industries: Challenges and Opportunities, Event and Facility Management in Sport, Professional Selling in Sport, and Sport Business Analytics.

-In addition, he is an Adjunct Instructor within the College of Business at the University of South Florida and has served as a lecturer during the annual summer Business of Sport Program at the University of Colorado.
-Bukstein also served as an Adjunct Assistant Professor within the Goizueta Business School at Emory University from 2013-15.
+In addition, Bukstein is an Adjunct Instructor within the College of Business at the University of South Florida where he teaches a graduate level sports and entertainment law class.
+Bukstein also currently serves as a lecturer and research advisor during the annual summer Business of Sport Program at the University of Colorado.
+Bukstein also taught a class on the business of sports as an Adjunct Instructor at UCLA in 2020.
+He also taught classes as an Adjunct Instructor within the Graziadio Business School at Pepperdine University in 2018.
+Bukstein similarly taught classes as an Adjunct Assistant Professor within the Goizueta Business School at Emory University from 2013-2015.

-Bukstein is a consultant and researcher for the National Football League (NFL).
-He works with his colleague and mentor Dr. C. Keith Harrison to advise the NFL on various matters related to occupational mobility patterns of leaders within the NFL, as well as on female spectators and influencers of the NFL brand.
-Examples of research reports co-authored by Harrison and Bukstein for the NFL are available at coachingmobilityreport.com and nflplayerengagement.com.
+Bukstein continues to add value as a consultant and researcher for the National Football League (NFL).
+He collaborates with his colleague/mentor Dr. C. Keith Harrison to advise the NFL on various matters related to occupational mobility patterns of leaders within the NFL as well as on female spectators and influencers of the NFL brand.
+Examples of research reports co-authored by Harrison and Bukstein for the NFL are available at operations.nfl.com.

 Before joining the faculty at UCF, Bukstein was an Adjunct Instructor at Saint Leo University.
 He taught Legal Issues in Sport and Risk Management in Sport courses.

-His research focus is on the intersection of sport and the law, collective bargaining in professional sport, business analytics in sport, the business of collegiate athletics and professional sport, the perceptions and academic performance of college student-athletes, mobility patterns and career paths of coaches and other executives, marketing to female sport consumers and influencers, and leadership and diversity/inclusion issues in sport.
+Bukstein’s research focus is on the intersection of sport and the law, collective bargaining in professional sport, intellectual property and brand development, business analytics in sport, the business of collegiate athletics and professional sports, technology innovations in sport, the perceptions and academic performance of college student-athletes, mobility patterns and career paths of coaches and other executives, marketing to female sport consumers and influencers, and leadership and diversity/inclusion issues in sport.
 He has published numerous peer-reviewed journal articles as well as book chapters.